alexmcdermid/Alexander-McDermid-ecc-dssb-IS24-code-challenge/README.md

 - **Edit Existing Product**: Alan can edit existing product details.
 Fields available for editing include Product Name, Scrum Master, Product Owner, Developer Names, Methodology, and Location (GitHub repository link).

 ### Bonus Features
-- **Search by Scrum Master**: Users can search for products by the name of the Scrum Master.
+- **Search by Scrum Master**: Lisa can search for products by the name of the Scrum Master.
 The list will update to only show products where the searched Scrum Master is involved.
-- **Search by Developer**: Users can search for products by the name of a Developer.
+- **Search by Developer**: Alan can search for products by the name of a Developer.
 The list will update to only show products where the searched Developer is involved.

 ### Additional Information
 - **Automatic Product Number Generation**: When adding a new product, the Product Number is automatically generated and will not collide with existing Product Numbers.